How much does a website cost?

 Yes, being hip is a real factor.
 But coolness is in the eye of the designer.
 Some designers like building avant-garde art gallery sites, others prefer pawn shops and diners.

 The size and structure of your organization have a direct impact on project management.
 Coordinating schedules and communication takes longer with twenty people than five.
-Committees can suck the life out of projects — and usually do.
+Committees and partners can suck the life out of projects — and usually do.

 ASAP.
 Please don’t tell a designer that.
 It means nothing any more.
 Everybody wants it yesterday.
 Oddly, the single biggest obstacle to an on-time launch is the failure of the client to deliver content on schedule.
 Go figure.